-The worst rejection letters I've gotten, however, were the ones where they insulted my age.
+The worst rejection letters I've gotten were the ones where they insulted my age.
 Yes, when I began sending out, I was twelve.
 I don't blame them for rejecting me.
-But why (and this happened for years) did they find it necessary to outright tell me I was too young to be published?
+I know my writing wasn't ready yet.
+But why did they find it necessary to outright tell me I was too young to be published?
 It's not true.
 Young writers get published.
 Rarely, but it happens.
-I spent all of my childhood in my writing career as an advocate for young writers, for our publication and acceptance and growth.
-This was an issue completely vital to me, and yet, at least three of my rejections specifically said I could not be taken on because I was too young.
-Not because my writing was bad, but because I was young.
-That hurt, and it made me mad.
+I've spent all of my "career" so far as an advocate for young writers.
+This is an issue important to me, and yet, at least three of my rejections specifically said I could not be taken on because I was too young.
+That made me mad.

-But to move on to my requests... yeah, I don't have a fantastic rate there.
-Although it's gratifying to see that the book where I got the most rejections is also the one with the most requests.
+But to move on to my requests...
+I don't have the best rate there, although it's gratifying to see that the book where I got the most rejections is also the one with the most requests.
 Bigger numbers gives you bigger odds, right?
 Anyway, requests for more material, especially full manuscript requests, are exciting.
 It means you've broken through a little.
-But they, too, lend themselves to rejection...
+But they, too, lend themselves to rejection.

 Once, I was accepted by a scam company.
-That got obvious real fast, what with their oddly written letter and the random animated talking head on their website.
-Preditors and Editors, as I said, ultimately revealed that one, and from that moment on, I went to P+E before I sent out to an agent.
+That became obvious real fast, what with their oddly written letter and the random animated talking head on their website.
+Preditors and Editors, as I said, confirmed my suspicion, and from that moment on, I went to P+E before I sent out to any agent.